iarna/assetize/README.md

 # proof-of-concept

 This is a proof of concept.
 It uses probably fragile regexps to do replacement.
 It only supports JS.
-It doesn't recursively look up modules or handle conflicts.
+It doesn't handle version conflicts in modules (last processed wins, there are races).